moolmanruan/obsidian-sequence-hotkeys/README.md

 You can use the search bar to filter the commands.
 Searches are done using space separated values separately, for example "ex co" will find a command with the description `Example Command` or `Copy Text`.

 To create a hotkey for a command click the set hotkey button on the right-hand side.
 The hotkey component will display "Press hotkey...".
-Type the shortcuts you want to use.
-To end the input click anywhere (except the set hotkey button).
+Type the shortcuts you want to use and complete the input by clicking anywhere.

 # Known Issues